Skip to main content

 To transfer FTs to an account, you need to first register the receiver account (e.g. the keypom contract) on the FT contract.

-methodName: "ft_transfer",
+method: "ft_transfer",

 args: {

-receiver_id: keypomContract,
+receiver_id: KEYPOM_CONTRACT_ADDRESS,

 },